Lok Virsa Announces Art Competition On Women Issues - UrduPoint

 Lok Virsa Announces Art Competition On Women Issues

-ISLAMABAD, (UrduPoint / Pakistan Point News - 13th Oct, 2021 ) :National Institute of Folk and Traditional Heritage (NIFTH) Lok Virsa announced an art competition on women issues titled, "Compassionate Women Kindness in action".
+ISLAMABAD, (UrduPoint / Pakistan Point News - 17th Oct, 2021 ) :National Institute of Folk and Traditional Heritage (NIFTH) Lok Virsa in collaboration with foreign and Pakistani artists has announced an art competition including calligraphy, painting, sculpture etc on women issues titled as "Compassionate Women: Kindness in action".

-The competition was being organized in collaboration with Anum Farooq which was aimed at providing a unique opportunity to participate in an international digital exhibition with a focus on "women and compassion", said a statement.
+The British-based educationist-cum artist Anum Farooq is the initiator of the project which was aimed at providing a unique opportunity to participate in an international digital exhibition with a focus on "women and compassion", said Executive Director Lok Virsa Talha Ali.

 Emerging to established artists, as well as self taught artists were encouraged to apply, to lead a change in the cultural zeitgeist on a global scale.

-This an opportunity for the women of the nation would help initiate a conversation through art about their experiences on a global arena.
+This is an opportunity for the women of the nation to initiate a conversation through art about their experiences on a global arena.

 It would help establish impact of acts of compassion that the artist had received or given.